deemoney14/deemoney14.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my cloud Journey"
+title: "Welcome to my Cloud Journey"
 author_profile: true
 redirect_from:
   - /about/